stolostron/multicloud-operators-subscription-release/README.md

 2) Unzip the tgz in `$CHARTS_DIR/<sr.Spec.ReleaseName>/<sr.namespace>/<chart_name>`
 3) Create a manager with the values provided in the HelmRelease
 4) Launch the deployment.

-The releaseName is the concatanation of the `<subscription-name>-<chartName>-<channel-name>`.
-The current implementation of the helm-operator which containates to the releasename a UUID and so some generated resources will have a longueur name than 52 characters such as `<releasename>-<UUID>-delete-registrations`.
-To avoid that issue the releasename will be shorten to 52-25-1-21=5.

-52: max available chars.
-25: UUID length
-1: dash separator
-21: length of `-delete-registrations`